PAS 78: Audience

-The principal audience are businesses within the UK, but it is a relevant document for charity and volunteer organisations, as well as local and central government.
+The principal audience is businesses within the UK, but it is a relevant document for charity and volunteer organisations, as well as local and central government.
 It is also a useful document for web design agencies and web developers as a guide to what is expected of them.
 It is written from a business perspective and describes the web standards and usability testing needed for producing accessible websites.

-At the PAS 78 launch the Disability Rights Commission's Legal Operations Director, Nick O'Brien, confirmed that PAS 78 would be used in supporting evidence in a court case against businesses that run inaccessible websites.
+At the PAS 78 launch, the Disability Rights Commission's Legal Operations Director Nick O'Brien confirmed that PAS 78 would be used in supporting evidence in a court case against businesses that run inaccessible websites.
 Although the Disability Rights Commission has so far been conciliatory rather than litigious towards businesses running inaccessible websites, that approach could now change with the publication of PAS 78.

 Rationale

-In April 2004 the Disability Rights Commission published its findings about the accessibility of 1000 UK websites and found that 81% of websites tested failed to reach basic levels of web accessibility (Level A compliance to the W3C's Web Content Accessibility Guidelines).
-To alleviate the confusion within UK businesses about their obligations under the Disability Discrimination Act 1995, one of the Disability Rights Commission's recommendations was to establish a best practice in how to commission websites that are accessible.
+In April 2004 the Disability Rights Commission found that out of 1,000 UK websites, 81% failed to reach basic levels of web accessibility (Level A compliance to the W3C's Web Content Accessibility Guidelines).
+To alleviate the confusion within UK businesses regarding obligations under the Disability Discrimination Act 1995, one of the Disability Rights Commission's recommendations was to establish a best practice in how to commission websites that are accessible.
 PAS 78 is that set of best practice guidelines.

-The launch of the Disability Discrimination Act is one of the most significant reason which developed interest in website commissioner's to stress more on developing accessible and user friendly websites.
-Websites which are accessible also provide the possibilities to broaden a website’s present target audience and also has the ability to reach new audience who are more targeted.
+The Disability Discrimination Act was a significant reason commissioners began taking interest in user friendly and accessible websites.
+Making websites accessible also widens their target audience, and can allow them to reach a new one in the same beat.

-The survey of the family Resources revealed that there are nearly 10 million disabled individuals in the United Kingdom who have a combined investing power around 80 billion pounds per year.
-Furthermore, it is found that there are millions of other individuals that are affected by sensory, bodily and/or intellectual impairments, which includes those caused by the ageing process.
+The Family Resources survey revealed that there are nearly 10 million disabled individuals in the United Kingdom, all of whom have an investing power around 80 billion pounds per year.
+Furthermore, it found that there are millions of other individuals affected by sensory, bodily and/or intellectual impairments, including those caused by the ageing process.

-Research carried out by the Disability Rights Commission “The Web : Access and inclusion with regards to disabled people” confirmed that individuals without any afflictions are also able to make use of websites which are optimized with regards to accessibility better and more effectively.
+Research carried out by the Disability Rights Commission “The Web : Access and inclusion with regards to disabled people” confirmed that individuals without any afflictions are also able to make use of websites which are optimized to accessibility.

-Content material which is developed keeping in mind the World Wide Web Consortium (W3C) guidelines along with the specifications could be more easily used in other mediums such as television, cell phones, portable computers and on the internet.
+Content developed with the World Wide Web Consortium (W3C) guidelines and specifications in mind could be easily used in other mediums such as television, cell phones, portable computers, and on the internet.

-Search engines also prefer to rank accessible content material higher in search engine result pages where the text material's equivalent is presented in graphical components.
+Search engines also prefer to rank accessible content material higher when the equivalent is presented in graphical components.

-By ensuring website accessibility], it may lead to good promotion, as interpersonal inclusion leads to a fairer world along with equality associated with opportunity.
+Ensuring website accessibility may lead to better promotion, as interpersonal inclusion leads to opportunities and equality.

 Additional business advantages achieved by developing accessible websites available are given on W3C.